rhjensen79/robert-jensen.dk/content/posts/2022-remote-access-tce/index.md

 It's free, and I have been using them, to host all my domains, for the last couple of years, so I can recommend you doing the same.

+They have quite a few usefull services, that I recommend you take a look at, but it's outside the scope of this blog post.

 Once that is done, you need to login, and access their [Zero Trust page.](https://dash.teams.cloudflare.com/)

 The first time you click the link, you have to setup a team.
 Just pick a name that makes sense to you, and select the Free plan, you you are prompted for it.